FBDev64/Airlib/docs/PLAN.md

 LibreArrays is a `module` for array calculations like [JAX](https://jax.readthedocs.io/en/latest/quickstart.html).

-### agGL
+## avGL

-Airlib Graphics abstraction for OpenGL is a `module` abstracting OpenGL and making OpenGL graphics handling easier.
+Airlib Video abstraction for OpenGL is a `module` abstracting OpenGL and making OpenGL graphics handling easier.

-## WinAPI
+By the time it will be completed, WinAPI support will be sunsetted.

-Buy the time `agGL` will be done, having all actual WinAPI graphics features, WIN_graphics will be deprecated, due to it's rude syntax;
+It is the primary objective for November of 2024, must be completed be fore next December : support OpenGL fully.